spideruci/CrossfireMutants/README.md

 **Hardware**: At least 10GB of free disk space for the Docker container.
 We provide Docker images compatible with both AMD and ARM-based architectures (e.g., MacBook with an M1 chip).

-**Software**: Docker and Python 3 installed on user machine; linux or macOS operating system.
+**Software**: Docker and Python 3 (with matplotlib, pandas, seaborn libraries required) installed on the user machine; Linux or macOS operating system.

+**Network**: Network Connection Required.

 # Usage